wastevensv/BluePill-VM/README.md

 # BluePill Arduino Vagrant VM

-Vagrantfile for provisioning a VM to build and upload Arduino sketches to a STM32 BluePill breakout board.
+Vagrantfile for provisioning a VM to build and upload Arduino sketches or libopencm3 code to a STM32 BluePill breakout board.

 ## Depencies
 * VirtualBox